zainfarrukh/starbucks-data-capstone/README.md

 I have created three additional columns for data:
 1) Average reward for each user from offers availed so far
 2) Percentage completion of offers for each user (offers completed / offers received)
-3) Whether user is high spender or low (anyone who spend 5% or more of his income on starbucks will be classified as high spender)
+3) Whether user is a high spender or low (anyone who spends 5% or more of his income on starbucks will be classified as high spender)

+#### Combining the Data
+Data is located in 3 JSON files and I merged the data to be used in my analysis and creation of features.

 #### Data Visualization
 I used data visualization techniques to try to find insights in the data to use for in feature selection.
 Also I checked for any anomolies.

-#### Combining the Data
-Data is located in 3 JSON files and I merged the data to be used in my analysis and creation of features.

 #### Extracting and Scaling the features
 Relevant features where extracted and I used standard scaler to scale the features around their mean and standard deviation.
+Dummy variables were created to handle categorical data

 #### Making Predictions
 I used Support Vector Machines regression to check whether variables like total amount spent, average reward earned for coupons and percentage completion of offer (offer completed / offer received)